microsoft/devicescript/website/docs/getting-started/index.md

 })
 ```

-You can edit it directly and press `Run` to load it in the DeviceScript simulator in the documentation.
+You can edit it directly and press `Edit` to load it in the DeviceScript simulator in the documentation.
 You can also click on `Fork` and open the sample in CodeSandbox.